appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 # Checkbox

-This page provides instructions on how to use the Checkbox widget to allow users to check or uncheck an item:
+This page provides instructions on using the Checkbox widget to allow users to check or uncheck an item.

 <figure>
   <img src="/img/checkbox-img-.png" style= {{width:"700px", height:"auto"}} alt="Display Checkbox"/>